tony-waters/tony-waters.github.io/_posts/2026-08-28-resiance4j-bulkhead.md

         max-wait-duration: 700
 ```

-Here only 4 email calls can run at the same time.
+Here only 4 calls to the email service can run at the same time.
 Extra calls are queued for 700ms then rejected.

 ## The Protected Call